sweet12prof/MIPS-32/PP_BoardImplementation/PP_BoardImplementation/readMe.md

  * Also the board has pll of frequency 50 MHZ, I squeezed out 40 MHZ out of it while being able to meet constraints.
  * Any modern FPGAs should achieve higher than this
  * The speed is further stepped down to enable debug on the FPGA
- * I achieve this stepdown by using a 40 million up counter and a clock enable which is controlled by a button to allow manual \
- stepthrough of the execution of a program.
+ * I achieve this stepdown by using a 40 million up counter and a clock enable which is controlled by a button to allow manual STEP THROUGH stepthrough of the execution of a program.
  * This settings can easily be changed from the top module.